 We know the system is inherently valuable but its value is difficult to quantify.
 This is because the system has a complex interplay of parts across supply chains, geographies, jurisdictions and stakeholders.
 Past attempts to value the biosecurity system have been based on ad hoc and qualitative statements of overall benefits or limited to specific cases, such as an estimate of the cost to Australia of an incursion of foot and mouth disease and other major invasive pests and diseases.

-The research will serve multiple purposes for the Department such as contributing to an assessment of the health of the biosecurity system including through annual reporting requirements; providing evidence and context in conversations with governments from all jurisdictions, industry and the community; and informing and contributing to an overall biosecurity strategy, IGAB and the National Environmental Biosecurity Response Agreement (NEBRA) reviews.
+The research will serve multiple purposes for the department such as: contributing to an assessment of the health of the biosecurity system through annual reporting requirements; providing evidence and context in conversations with governments from all jurisdictions, industry and the community; and informing and contributing to a national biosecurity strategy, IGAB and the National Environmental Biosecurity Response Agreement (NEBRA) reviews.